Eorix/turtle-language-support/README.md

 ## Contributing

-Contributions to this extension are welcome and straightforward.
-You'll find the grammar definition in the "syntaxes/turtle.tmLanguage.json" file.
-This file utilizes regular expressions to match tokens recognized by Visual Studio Code.
-Understanding how syntax highlighting works in VS Code involves recognizing that it uses TextMate under the hood to match grammars to predefined tokens.
-These tokens are then mapped to the current global editor theme, ensuring automatic highlighting.
-This extension follows this pattern and maps different regexes to various predefined tokens in the "turtle.tmLanguage.json" file.
-You can refer to the [TextMate language grammars manual](https://macromates.com/manual/en/language_grammars) (section 12.4) for a non-exhaustive list of these tokens.
+Contributions to this extension are welcome and straightforward:

+- You'll find the grammar definition in the "syntaxes/turtle.tmLanguage.json" file.
+- This file utilizes regular expressions to match tokens recognized by Visual Studio Code.
+- VS Code uses the plug-in TextMate under the hood to match custom grammars to a list of predefined tokens.
+- These tokens are then mapped to the current global editor theme, ensuring automatic highlighting.
+- This extension follows this pattern and maps different regexes to various predefined tokens in the "turtle.tmLanguage.json" file.
+- You can refer to the [TextMate language grammars manual](https://macromates.com/manual/en/language_grammars) (section 12.4) for a non-exhaustive list of these tokens.

 As an example, let's define some keywords for Turtle: